Guadalupe Palmira Sánchez Pérez

 What’s on the menu?
 García continues to fuse classic European techniques with traditional Mexican ingredients, creating explosive flavour combinations in dishes such as grilled bass with Creole corn and a leek and lobster emulsion; chicken stuffed with morels, thyme and potato gratin; and Wagyu beef with peach mushrooms.

-Also worth checking out: Just across the road from Máximo Bistrot is García’s second location, Lalo, short for Eduardo in Spanish.
+Any other projects?
+Just across the road from Máximo Bistrot is García’s second location, Lalo!, short for Eduardo in Spanish.
 The café has just one long bench, seating around 30 people, and serves up a simple menu of pizzas, pasta and appetisers including octopus ceviche or smoked salmon crostini.
 In 2016, the chef opened Havre 77, a French brasserie housed in a once-derelict 19th-century Mexico City home.

 Bonus point: Making the most of sustainable gardens and crops in and around Mexico City, García has made a name for himself as a star of the city’s food scene, and in 2021 was voted as the winner of the Chefs’ Choice Award – Best Reinvention.